wp-plugins/woocommerce-product-faqs/README.txt

 == Other Notes ==
 = To Do: =
-* Add ajax loaders where ajax is used so the user knows that their request is being processed DONE *
+* Add ajax loaders where ajax is used so the user knows that their request is being processed DONE

 * Consider adding inline registration option to FAQ form

-* Transition answerer capability to product author
+* Transition answerer capability to product author DONE @ 2.0

 * Localize everything DONE